 The authentic Christian life is hard because it's countercultural.
-The historian Larry Hurtado, in his book Destroyer of the Gods, explains that despite being fiercely persecuted the early church grew rapidly, and that was because they were completely distinct from Roman society in 5 ways, ways which both infuriated and attracted other Romans.
+The historian Larry Hurtado, in his book Destroyer of the Gods, explains that despite being fiercely persecuted the early church grew rapidly, and that was because they were completely distinct from Roman society in five ways, ways which both infuriated and attracted other Romans.

 - First, they were doggedly committed to the poor and the marginalized.
-(One Roman Emperor, I've told you, Julian the Apostate, complained in a letter to a friend that he couldn't stop the growth of the Christians, because, he said, "The followers of that wretched Galilean take care not only of their own poor but also ours, too.
-Wherever there is a thriving Christian community in our Empire, poverty in that place disappears."7) - Second, they were committed to forgiveness and reconciliation.
-Christians were NOT the only group persecuted by the Roman Empire--not by a long shot--but they were the only group who sought to love, bless and forgive in response. - Third, their church communities spanned classes and ethnicities.
-(The Roman Empire had brought to the world these large, metropolitan cities--for the first time in history people of vastly different cultures lived and worked together and that, of course, led to all kinds of social strife and class warfare.
+(One Roman emperor, I've told you, Julian the Apostate, said in disgust, "The followers of that wretched Galilean take care not only of their own poor but our poor too.
+Wherever there is a thriving Christian community in our Empire, poverty in that place disappears.") - Second, they were committed to forgiveness and reconciliation.
+Christians were NOT the only group persecuted by the Roman Empire-not by a long shot-but they were the only group who sought to love, bless and forgive in response. - Third, their church communities spanned classes and ethnicities.
+(The Roman Empire had brought to the world these large metropolitan cities-for the first time in history, people of vastly different cultures lived and worked together and that, of course, led to all kinds of social strife and class warfare.
 Churches were the only places where the different classes and ethnicities got along; they called each other brother and sister and treated each other as equals.
 That was both attractive and repulsive.) - Fourth, they were strongly pro-life.
-(This is fascinating: abortion and infanticide were big things in Rome--they didn't have the morning after murder pill, so if a Roman had an unwanted baby they'd simply leave them on the doorstep and the trash collector would come by in the morning to take away the dead body of the baby; Christians became famous for these things called baby runs.
-They'd go out at night and listen for the cry of babies and take them into their own homes and raise them as their own.)
+(This is fascinating: Abortion and infanticide were big things in Rome-they didn't have the morning after murder pill, so if a Roman had an unwanted baby, they'd simply leave them on the doorstep and the trash collector would come by in the morning and take away the dead body of the baby; Christians became famous for these things called baby runs.
+They'd go out at night and listen for the cry of babies and take them into their own homes and raise them.) - Fifth, they had counter-cultural sexual ethics.
+The whole one man and one woman in marriage thing was wildly counter-cultural in Rome.